build-on-aws/content/FAQ.md

     ```
 ````

 This will be rendered as one single code block with different tabs on the top for the different code snippets.
 The title of each tab will be the text in every list item.
+Notice that if any of the list elements does not respect this format, the whole list will be rendered as a normal list.

 ## Miscellaneous